-- a) The name of Employee - b) The Employee's organization ID Number - c) A description of the suspected fraudulent act - d) A narrative report of the suspected fraudulent act
+- a) The name of Employee.

+- b) The Employee's organization ID Number.

+- c) A description of the suspected fraudulent act.

+- d) A narrative report of the suspected fraudulent act.

+- e) If the fraud, waste or abuse is suspected or confirmed.

+- f) Date of detection by the plan.

+- g) Current status of the case.

-On a quarterly basis, CCP submits a comprehensive fraud and abuse prevention activity report regarding the investigation, prevention, and detection activity efforts to AHCA MPI.
+On a quarterly basis, CCP submits a comprehensive FWA prevention activity report regarding the investigation, and detection activity efforts to AHCA MPI.
 In addition, by September 1, of each year CCP reports to MPI its experience in implementing an anti-fraud plan, and, on conducting investigations of possible fraudulent or abusive acts during the prior state fiscal year.
-The report contains, at a minimum:
+The report contains, at a minimum;

-- 1. The dollar amount of health plan losses and recoveries attributable to overpayment, abuse, and fraud. - 2.
-The number of CCP fraud and abuse referrals to MPI during the prior year. - 3.
-The reporting is in addition to the quarterly MPI QFAAR.
+- 1. The dollar amount of health plan losses and recoveries attributable to overpayments due to FWA. - 2.
+The number of CCP FWA referrals to MPI during the prior year. - 3.
+The number of cases opened and closed.

-CCP notifies U.S. Department of Health and Human Resources, Office of Inspector General (DHHS-OIG) and MPI within ten (10) business days of discovery of individuals who have met the conditions giving rise to mandatory or permissive exclusions per s.
+CCP notifies U.S. Department of Health and Human Resources, Office of Inspector General, (DHHS, OIG) and MPI within ten (10) business days of discovery of individuals who have met the conditions giving rise to mandatory or permissive exclusions per s.
 1128, s.
 1156, and s.
 1892 of the Social Security Act.
 42 CFR 455.106, 42 CFR 1002.3, and 42 CFR 1001.1.